Basics of CNN in Deep Learning

 Source: Superdatascience.com

 At the end of CNN, there is a Fully connected layer of neurons.
 As in conventional Neural Networks, neurons in a fully connected layer have full connections to all activations in the previous layer and work similarly.
-After training, the feature vector from the fully connected layer is used to classify images into distinct categories.
-Every activation unit in the next layer is coupled to all of the inputs from this layer.
+After training, the fully connected layer generates the feature vector that classifies images into distinct categories.
+Every activation unit in the next layer connects to all inputs from this layer.
 Overfitting occurs because all of the parameters are occupied in the fully-connected layer.
-Overfitting can be reduced using a variety of strategies, including dropout.
+It can reduce overfitting using various strategies, including dropout.

 Soft-max is an activation layer that is typically applied to the network’s last layer, which serves as a classifier.
 This layer is responsible for categorizing provided input into distinct types.
 A network’s non-normalized output is mapped to a probability distribution using the softmax function.